cidgoh/Wastewater_Contextual_Data_Specification/SOPs/README.md

-# <INSERT NAME> Curation Standard Operating Procedures
+# Wastewater Curation Standard Operating Procedures

 The contents of this directory include standard operating procedure(s) (SOP) to accompany the template-based implementation of the <INSERT NAME> contextual data specification.